EmployeeIssues.comU.S. Employee Rights in Plain English

 • Oregon

-State unemployment laws typically require unemployed workers to routinely seek new employee jobs, as one of the conditions to remain eligible to collect weekly unemployment compensation.
-Under the Self-Employment Assistance program, unemployed workers may remain eligible to collect a weekly sustenance allowance by attempting to become self-employed, instead of looking for new employee jobs.
+State unemployment laws require unemployed workers to routinely seek new employee jobs as one of the conditions to remain eligible to collect weekly unemployment compensation.
+However, under the Self-Employment Assistance program, unemployed workers may remain eligible to collect a weekly sustenance allowance by working to become self-employed instead of looking for jobs.

 Self-employment under the program includes starting up a small business or becoming an independent contractor, such as a consultant.
-The weekly allowance is the same dollar amount as weekly unemployment compensation, which varies by state.
+The weekly sustenance allowance is the same dollar amount as standard weekly unemployment compensation, which varies by state and eligibility.

-Generally, to be eligible for the Self-Employment Assistance program, as indicated, you must have first become eligible to collect state unemployment benefits, such as because your employer permanently terminated your employment through no fault of your own.
+Generally, to become eligible for the Self-Employment Assistance program, as indicated, you must have first become eligible to collect standard state unemployment benefits, such as because your employer permanently terminated your employment through no fault of your own.

-Then you must be identified by the state unemployment office as an unemployed worker whom, according to statistics, is likely to exhaust unemployment benefits before landing a new employee job.
+Then the state unemployment office must identify you as an unemployed worker whom, according to statistics, is likely to exhaust up to 26 weeks of standard state unemployment benefits before landing a new employee job.

+Other requirements apply, depending on the state.
 If you're interested in receiving self-employment help, then ask about the program when applying for unemployment benefits.
-If and when the time comes, you would apply for unemployment benefits at the relevant state unemployment office or One-Stop Career Center.
+If and when the time comes, you would apply for unemployment benefits at the relevant state unemployment office or a full-service One-Stop Career Center.

-If the state unemployment office notifies you that you are not eligible to participate in the Self-Employment Assistance program, then you likely may appeal the decision; follow the instructions provided in your benefit denial notice or consult a lawyer.
+If the state unemployment office notifies you that you are not eligible to participate in the Self-Employment Assistance program, then you likely may appeal the decision; follow the instructions provided in your benefit denial notice.
+Consult a lawyer if you're not comfortable appealing on your own.

 ---

-* Because the number of states participating is subject to change, be sure to ask about the availability of the Self-Employment Assistance program regardless of the state in which you work.
+* Because the number of states participating is subject to change, be sure to ask the unemployment office about the availability of the Self-Employment Assistance Program regardless of the state in which you work.

 Ask a Lawyer Online Now